couchbase/kv_engine/docs/Collections.md

 * No key
 * No value.

-Get collection ID takes the key of command and the last set collections manifest to return the uid of the collection.
+Get collection ID interprets the key as a path to a collection and using the current manifest attempts to return the collection's unique ID.

-The key is defined as a 'path' to the collection, given as "scope.collection"

-The command supports _default scope/collection by omission.
+* A 'path' to a collection is defined as `scope.collection`
+* A 'path' supports _default scope and _default collection by omission as shown in the example keys.

-Example key:
+Example keys:

-* `_default.c1` and `.c1` are equivalent and will lookup the `c1` collection in the `_default` scope.
+* `_default.c1` and `.c1` are equivalent paths, they both will lookup the `c1`
+collection in the `_default` scope.
-* `_default._default` and `.` are equivalent and will lookup the `_default` collection in the `_default` scope.
+* `_default._default` and `.` are equivalent paths and they and will lookup the `_default` collection in the `_default` scope.
-* `App1.c1` will lookup the ID of `c1` collection in the `App1` scope.
+* `App1.c1` will lookup the unique ID of the `c1` collection in the `App1` scope.

 ### Errors

 #### No collections manifest

-Get collection ID was invoked without a prior set collections
+Get collection ID was invoked before "0xb9 - Set Collections Manifest"

 #### Unknown Collection